lkwd/appsec-interview/readme.md

 # Docu-me

-This repository contains an early prototype of Docu-me, a document storage and management site.
-Right now it only allows ver basic functionality - authenticated users can view files and an administrator can rename them.
+This repository contains an early prototype of Docu-me, a document storage and management REST API.
+Right now it only allows verr basic functionality - authenticated users can view files and an administrator can rename them.
 We hope to expand this in the future.

 Unfortunately, shortly after deploying a preview site we noticed some very strange activity.
 We also received the